1) Registration and Payments:

 2) Payment Options:

-Payments can be made by debit, VISA, Mastercard, cheque or money order.
-Please make cheques/money orders payable to Queen’s Conservatory of Music.
+Payments can be made online by debit, VISA, Master Card, or in person by cheque or money order (made payable to Queen’s Conservatory of Music).

 The first payment of any payment plan is required in full prior to commencement of instruction.
 Lesson extensions must also be paid in full at time of registration.

-Registration and accompanist fees (if applicable) are due with the first payment of any payment plan.
+Registration fee (if applicable) is due with the first payment of any payment plan.

 When paying by monthly or term installments, installments will be an equal division of the plan total, and are not representative of how many lessons are taken in any one month or term.
 Installments must be paid by credit card or post-dated cheques.

-All monetary transactions must be made through the QCM office.
+All monetary transactions must be made through the QCM office or the online payment system.
 Students may not give any payment to instructors.

 3) NSF Payment: A $25 charge will be applied to a student account for each NSF cheque or declined credit card received by the QCM office.
 Instruction will be suspended until the account is brought up to date.